 Whether as an All-America player from 1976-80, an assistant and associate head coach for 27 seasons from 1985 to 2012, or head coach from 2012 to present, Warlick has thrived during her more than three decades in the spotlight at Rocky Top.
-She enters her fourth year as head coach and 35th season of overall affiliation with the program hoping to build upon last season's 30-6 record, SEC regular-season co-championship and NCAA Elite Eight finish.
+She enters her fifth year as head coach and 36th season of overall affiliation with the program hoping to build upon last season's NCAA Elite Eight finish.

 Vice Chancellor and Director of Athletics Dave Hart named Warlick head coach of the Lady Vols on April 18, 2012, as women's hoops legend Pat Summitt stepped into the role of head coach emeritus.
 In a touching and symbolic gesture the following day at a press conference announcing the changes, Summitt presented her coaching whistle to her long-time aide and former floor general.

-Since that day, Warlick has proven beyond a shadow of a doubt that she was up to the monumental task.
+Since that day, Warlick has proven that she was up to the monumental task.
 Despite being picked to finish as low as fifth in the SEC and 20th nationally, her first squad won the 2013 SEC regular season title and made the NCAA Elite Eight, finishing 27-8/14-2 despite injuries that forced players to miss a combined 53 games.

-During Warlick's first three seasons, five Lady Vols have been taken in the WNBA Draft.
-Isabelle Harrison (1st Rd.), Cierra Burdick (2nd Rd.) and Ariel Massengale (3rd Rd.) were chosen in 2015, Meighan Simmons (3rd Rd.) was taken in 2014 and Kamiko Williams (2nd Rd.) was selected in 2013.
+During Warlick's first four seasons, six Lady Vols have been taken in the WNBA Draft.
+Bashaara Grave (2nd Rd.) went in 2016; Isabelle Harrison (3rd.
+Rd.), Cierra Burdick (2nd Rd.) and Ariel Massengale (3rd Rd.) were chosen in 2015; Meighan Simmons (3rd Rd.) was taken in 2014 and Kamiko Williams (2nd Rd.) was selected in 2013.
 Simmons was twice named SEC Player of the Year (2013, 2014) during her UT career.

 On the international scene, Warlick became a gold medal coach, and two of her players joined her in earning that hardware.
 Warlick served as an assistant coach, while Mercedes Russell and Diamond DeShields played on the undefeated (6-0) 2015 USA World University Games Team in South Korea.